viamrobotics/docs/docs/product-overviews/extending-viam/SDK-as-server.md

 ---
-title: "Using Our SDKs to extend Viam"
+title: "Using SDKs to extend Viam"
 linkTitle: "Custom resources with SDKs"
 weight: 99
 type: "docs"
-description: "An introduction to using Viam's SDKs to drive hardware not natively supported in the RDK."
 tags: ["server", "sdk"]
 ---

 Viam's Robot Development Kit ([RDK](/product-overviews/rdk/)) provides a variety of components and services out of the box.
 If the components you are working with are not supported, Viam [modular resources](/product-overviews/modular-resources) allow you to add support for custom resources, allowing for seamless extension of the Viam platform.

-Currently, [modular resource](/product-overviews/modular-resources) development is supported only with the [Golang SDK/RDK](https://pkg.go.dev/go.viam.com/rdk).
+Currently, [modular resource](/product-overviews/modular-resources) development is supported only with the [RDK (Golang SDK)](https://pkg.go.dev/go.viam.com/rdk).
-However, you can leverage any Viam [SDK](product-overviews/sdk-as-client/) to create a custom component implementation by using the SDK as a server.
+However, you can leverage any Viam [SDK](product-overviews/sdk-as-client/) to create a custom component implementation by using an SDK as a server.

 ## What is a server component implementation?